JacksonHassell/GradSchoolProjects/README.md

 OnlineNewsPopularity: Exploratory analysis of a dataset of online news articles.
 Created a model to predict how many shares an article is likely to get.

 HousingAnalysis: Exploratory analysis of a dataset of sold homes.
 Created a model to predict how much each home is likely to sell for.

+SpotifyUnsupervised: Exploratory analysis of a Spotify music dataset.
+Compared unsupervised clusters to genre labels.